kyma-project/community/guidelines/internal-guidelines/repository-template/README.md

 The `template` folder consists of:

-* [`.github`](./template/.github) - This folder contains a pull request template, issue templates, and a stale bot that monitors inactive issues, marks them as stale, and closes them after a specified period of time.
+* [`.github`](./template/.github) - This folder contains the pull request template, issue templates, and a Stale Bot that monitors inactive issues, marks them as `stale`, and closes them after the specified period of time.

 * [`docs`](./template/docs) - In this folder, put the repository-specific documentation only.
 Store any architectural decisions or documents applicable to all Kyma repositories in the `community` repository.